-The Bridgeley Community Centre, as it is now know was opened in November 2007.
+The Bridgeley Community Centre, was opened in November 2007.
 Prior to this the property had a traditional church and hall and was used exclusively for religious purposes and a rating exemption under the Local Government Act s6.26 (2)(d), was applicable.
 After the construction of the new community centre the rating status of the property required review.
 Unfortunately this did not occur at that time.